mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 	$ layer-cake destroy
 	$ layer-cake create
 	$ layer-cake add test_server_10.py server
-	$ layer-cake add test_worker_10.py worker --count=8
+	$ layer-cake add test_worker_10.py worker --role-count=8

 An initial destroy command deletes the previous definition of the composite process.
-The add command accepts a \--count parameter that is used to add multiple instances of the same module.
+The add command accepts a \--role-count parameter that is used to add multiple instances of the same module.
 Decoration of the instance name with an ordinal number is automated;

 .. code-block:: console